 Crime and Punishment Brewing Co.

 Mike Wambolt established this brewery near the Rocky Steps to blend two of his passions: brewing and Russian literature.
 Crime & Punishment, a regular participant in Hop Culture Juicy Brews and one of our previous favorite destinations in Philly, continues to shine as a microbrewery with a distinct point of view.
-C+P couples its unique brews with Russian-influenced cuisine, ranging from their Galaxy and Vistok Double IPA with a touch of Citra to their Shamanka Sour Ale with guava, coconut, and pineapple.
+C+P couples its unique brews with Russian-influenced cuisine, ranging from its Galaxy and Vistok Double IPA with a touch of Citra to its Shamanka Sour Ale with guava, coconut, and pineapple.
 The brewery Crime and Punishment is like no other brewery in the world.